EndPointCorp/end-point-blog/2017/10/23/using-tailnmail-after-hours.html.md

 ```

 What if we want to change the rules depending on the time of day, per the question that started this article?
-Simple enough - we just create two "inherited" configuration files, then have cron swap things around as needed.
+Simple enough — we just create two “inherited” configuration files, then have cron swap things around as needed.
-For example, let's say that after 5pm on weekdays, and all weekend, we do not want to receive emails
+For example, let’s say that after 5pm on weekdays, and all weekend, we do not want to receive emails
-about "division by zero" errors.
+about “division by zero” errors.
 First, create files named tnm.global.hometime.conf and tnm.global.workday.conf:

 ```text
 $ cp tnm.global.conf tnm.global.workday.conf